mcriq/lotr_cl/lotr-linux-lab-solutions (1).md

 2. **Potential Student Errors**
    - Students might forget to copy the Ring to their journey directory
    - They might accidentally delete the Ring file during their journey
-   - Some might try to recreate the Ring if they lose it (creative problem-solving!)

 3. **Alternative Solutions**
    - The destroy_ring.sh script could also use `find ~/my_journey -name "the_one_ring" -delete`